vertis/vertis-io/_posts/2012-11-02-creating-a-vagrant-base-box-from-an-existing-vmdk.md

 We have a build pipeline for our machine images at work.
 I don't want to digress too much, but the pipeline starts by using Koji to create a CentOS image that is then transformed for use in EC2 and VMWare.

-The intent being to create a consistent experience across all stages of developing.
-This has been working quite nicely (I may make this process the subject of another post).
+The intent being to create a consistent experience across all stages of development.
+This has been working quite nicely.

 In addition to using the machines within Amazon EC2, we want the devs to be able to use the machine image locally.
-In I wanted to bring down either the raw file or the vmdk as prepared for VMWare, and use it in virtualbox.
+In order to help get this organised, I wanted to bring down either the raw file or the vmdk as prepared for VMWare, and use it in VirtualBox.
 Since I couldn't find a single source of information about how to do this, I've compiled the steps and provided links back to where I sourced the information.

 I've also compiled the tasks into a script that you can clone from GitHub